adhikarisubodh9991/feed-in-need/README.md

 ## Support

-For support, email support@feedinneed.com or create an issue on GitHub.
+For support, email adhikarisubodh999@gmail.com or create an issue on GitHub.

----

-Made with ❤️ for reducing food waste and helping those in need.